apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Chevron and unions in talks to avert Australia LNG strike**
+**Federal court rejects Alabama's congressional map, will draw new districts to boost Black voting power**

-You can read more about it [here](https://www.bbc.com/news/business-66714132).
+You can read more about it [here](https://www.cbsnews.com/news/alabamas-congressional-districts-rejected-federal-court-majority-black-voters-district/).

 ## Requirements
 - Python 3.8